Ralph Marrero

 Ralph Marrero (August 21, 1958 - November 16, 1991) was an American actor.
-He is best remembered for his portrayal of Pvt.
+He was best remembered for his portrayal of Pvt.
 Rickles in George A. Romero's post-apocalyptic zombie horror film Day of the Dead (1985).
 He also appeared in the comedy horror film Tales from the Darkside: The Movie (1990).

-Death

-He died on November 16, 1991, in an automobile accident in Albuquerque, New Mexico.
+Marrero died on November 16, 1991, in an automobile accident in Albuquerque, New Mexico.
 His final film role was as the baseball player Ping Bodie in the biographical sports drama film The Babe (1992).